MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMApplicationRevisionHistory.md

 ```

 ## DESCRIPTION
-The **Remove-CMApplicationRevisionHistory** cmdlet removes a revision history from a Microsoft System Center Configuration Manager application.
+The **Remove-CMApplicationRevisionHistory** cmdlet removes a revision history from a Configuration Manager application.
 The revision history contains a list of revisions to an application or a development type that the application contains.

 > [!NOTE]